tldr-pages/tldr/pages/common/masscan.md

 # Masscan

-> network scanner meant to scan an entire Internet as fast as possible.
+> Network scanner meant to scan an entire Internet as fast as possible.
 > Best run with elevated priviledges.
 Nmap compability run `masscan --nmap` to find out more.
 > More information: <https://github.com/robertdavidgraham/masscan>.

-- Scan a ip or network subnet for port 80:
+- Scan an IP or network subnet for port 80:

 `masscan {{ip_address|network_prefix}} --ports {{80}}`